zimul8r/Cortex-Plus-Heroic/README.md

 ## The `Classic` Page

 The `Classic` page configures the character sheet to emulate the look and feel of the original hero datafiles from the MHR rulebooks.
-This page is designed for play, whiel edits are made form the `Build/Create` page.
+This page is designed for play only, while edits are made from the `Build/Create` page.

 ## The `Dice Pool Roller Only` Page